Last updated 31 January 2023

 In order to be eligible for a CAS, you must have accepted an unconditional (firm) offer, supplied all necessary information, such as valid passport details, and, for taught postgraduate students only, either paid a £1,500 tuition fee deposit or provided evidence that you are fully funded by a University-recognised sponsor.
 You do not need to send proof that you have paid your deposit to be issued a CAS.

 What facilities will be open on campus when I arrive?

 It’s important to us that you have every opportunity to engage with the student life at Leeds, so you get the most out of your time with us.
 Our campus facilities such as libraries, sports facilities, the students’ union, cafés and other social spaces will all be open for you to enjoy when you arrive in Leeds.

 I’m an international student.
 Where can I find more information about arriving on campus?

 You can access experienced help and support before and after you arrive in Leeds.
 Our friendly staff can help you with anything, from fees and funding to visas and helping you plan your arrival in the UK.
 Once you’re here, you’ll also be invited to lots of international welcome activities and events to help you settle in.
 They’re a great way to introduce you to life at Leeds and help you make new friends.
-Please visit our arrival page for more information.
+Please visit our Prepare for Leeds website for more information.